-All of these responses are "no" because specific, potential impacts would be determined at the project level.
-At this stage of review, project-specific impacts are not known, and the existing Code requirements, along with the measures required by the amendments, would preclude significant, unmitigated, project-level impacts.
+All of these responses are "no" or because specific, potential impacts would be determined at the project level, each.
+At this stage of which must makereview, project-related findings to ensure that therespecific impacts are no impacts to cultural resources not known, and the existing Code requirements, along with the measures required by the amendments, would preclude significant, unmitigated, project-level impacts.